Oban: Culture

 The local culture is Gaelic.
 In 2011, 8.2% of the town's population over age 3 could speak Gaelic and 11.3% had some facility in the language.
 Oban is considered the home of the Royal National Mòd, since it was first held there in 1892, with ten competitors on a Saturday afternoon.
 The town hosted the centenary Mod in 1992 (the year it became Royal) and in 2003 the 100th Mod.
 These two events attracted thousands of competitors and visitors (the 100th Mod was later than the centenary because it was not held in the war years).
-The Mod is held in Oban roughly every 6–8 years, and has last been held in October 2015.
+The Mod is held in Oban roughly every 6–8 years, and has last been held in October 2024.

 An annual Highland Games, known as the Argyllshire Gathering, is also held in the town.

 The Corran Halls theatre acts as a venue for community events, local and touring entertainers, and touring companies such as Scottish Opera.

 The town had a two-screen cinema, which closed in early 2010.
 Thanks to a local community initiative supported by a number of famous names, it reopened in August 2012 as the Phoenix Cinema.
 Oban has itself been used as a backdrop to several films, including Ring of Bright Water and Morvern Callar.

 The Oban War and Peace Museum advances the education of present and future generations by collecting, maintaining, conserving and exhibiting items of historical and cultural interest relating to the Oban area in peacetime and during the war years.
 A museum also operates within Oban Distillery, just behind the main seafront.
 The distillation of whisky in Oban predates the town: whisky has been produced on the site since 1794.
 The Hope MacDougall collection is a unique record of the working and domestic lives of people in Scotland.

 Music is central to Gaelic culture, and there is lively interest in the town.
 In the 2010 pipe band season, the local Oban High School Pipe Band, led by Angus MacColl, was successful in winning the World Pipe Band Championships in Glasgow, the Cowal Games competition, and the Champion of Champions for the year in the novice-juvenile grade.
 The town also boasts a successful senior pipe band.
 The local Gaelic choir competes regularly and successfully in the Mod.

-The town has been the birthplace and home of a number of well-known people.